fg-research/lstm-fcn-sagemaker/README.MD

 See the sample input file `test_data.csv` in the `data/inference/input` folder.

 The inference algorithm outputs the predicted class labels, which are returned in CSV format.
-See the sample output file `batch_predictions.csv` in the `data/inference/output/batch` folder.
+See the sample output files [`batch_predictions.csv`](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/data/inference/output/batch/batch_predictions.csv) and [`real_time_predictions.csv`](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/data/inference/output/real-time/real_time_predictions.csv).

-See `notebook.ipynb` for an example of how to launch a batch transform job.
+See [`notebook.ipynb`](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/notebook.ipynb) for an example of how to launch a batch transform job.

 #### Endpoints
 The algorithm supports only real-time inference endpoints.
 The inference image is too large to be uploaded to a serverless inference endpoint.

-See `notebook.ipynb` for an example of how to deploy the model to an endpoint, invoke the endpoint and process the response.
+See [`notebook.ipynb`](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/notebook.ipynb) for an example of how to deploy the model to an endpoint, invoke the endpoint and process the response.
-See the sample output file `real_time_predictions.csv` in the `data/inference/output/real-time` folder.

 **Additional Resources:** [[Sample Notebook]](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/notebook.ipynb) [[Blog Post]](https://medium.com/@fg-research/time-series-classification-with-the-lstm-fcn-sagemaker-algorithm-from-aws-marketplace-a096ded9da1?source=friends_link&sk=e34cb9822f69f7c84de5959a39c8ee00)